My Al Capone Museum | home

 To be precise, the remaining 340 bricks of the wall that is at the mob museum in Vegas, is not the whole wall originally bought by Patey.
 While not the whole wall, they are indeed the only authentic ones that came from the actual massacre sectioned wall.
 This wall section is where Moran's henchman, his mechanic, and a gangster groupie optometrist were actually lined up and shot against.

 The Patey massacre wall rebuilt at The Las Vegas Mob Museum.
 Notice the dark bricks.
 These are replacements bricks to fill the void of the 74 missing authentic bricks that were sold previously by George Patey to lucky collectors.
-Around seven bullet hit bricks were removed from the massacre wall by souvenir hunters.
-This even before Patey ever received his section.
+Around half a dozen bullet hit bricks were removed from the massacre wall by souvenir hunters even before Patey had received his section.